kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 - Normal distribution of data or residuals is not needed

-## Aquatic ecology studies using logistic regression
+## Aquatic ecology studies using logistic regressions

 - The distribution of gammarid species was predicted using logistic regressions, where current velocity was the most important factor explaining their distribution [(Peeters & Gardeniers, 1998)](https://onlinelibrary.wiley.com/doi/epdf/10.1046/j.1365-2427.1998.00304.x)